ienorand/spacewire-rmap/README.md

 and CRC to be added first, with the rest of the packet being created immediately before the existing data.

+### Custom CRC implementation support

+It is possible to use a different CRC implementation instead of the table-based implementation normally defined in the library via the following steps:

+*   Use the `RMAP_CUSTOM_CRC_IMPLEMENTATION` make flag when compiling the library to remove the included definition of the `rmap_crc_calculate()` function.
+*   Provide a compatible definition of the `rmap_crc_calculate()` function at link time.

+#### Disabling CRC

+It is possible to effectively disable the CRC calculation and verification by providing a custom definition of the `rmap_crc_calculate()` function which always returns `0`.

+This will make the CRC verification always succeed; the library includes the trailing reference CRC when performing the verification calculation, which will always produce a `0` result (for data without errors) based on the RMAP CRC algorithm.

+Using a `0`-return `rmap_crc_calculate()` function will result in RMAP packets being created with a `0` header (and data) CRC.

+This can be useful if CRC calculation and verification is handled by other means.

 ### Examples

 Examples showing creation of RMAP commands and replies using this library are